Guide

 How the Personal Allowance taper works

 For 2026/27, the standard Personal Allowance is £12,570.
-Once your adjusted net income exceeds £100,000, the allowance reduces by £1 for every £2 of income above that threshold.
-The allowance is fully withdrawn when adjusted net income reaches £125,140.
+Once your adjusted net income exceeds £100,000, the allowance reduces by £1 for every £2 above that level.
+It disappears completely at £125,140.

-This taper creates an effective marginal tax rate of 60% on income between £100,000 and £125,140:
+The taper creates an effective marginal rate of 60% on income between £100,000 and £125,140:

 Worked example